-Contracts shall be awarded by competitive sealed bidding for any solicitation that is projected to exceed fifty thousand dollars (\$50,000) unless a specific exemption applies and is documented.
-State law requires a formal, competitive process for purchases of more than fifty thousand dollars (\$50,000) per Texas Local Government Code Government Code [Chapter 252](#).
+Contracts shall be awarded by competitive bidding for any solicitation that is projected to exceed one hundred thousand dollars (\$100,000) unless a specific exemption applies and is documented.
+State law requires a formal, competitive process for purchases of more than one hundred thousand dollars (\$100,000) per Texas Local Government Code Government Code [Chapter 252](#).
 Care should be taken, and legal advice sought where appropriate, to verify whether one of the sixteen (16) general exemptions delineated in [Section 252.022](#) applies to the purchase or solicitation.